mike2611/leaderboard/README.md

 # Leaderboard

-> This project display a leaderboard
+> This project displays a leaderboard the data is obtained and preserved thanks to the Leaderboard API service.

 ## Desktop 💻
 ![screenshot](src/images/desktopImage.png)